telecom2k3/caldavzap-baikal4.6-1/README.md

 Testing:

 (1) The CalDavZAP Calendar functions can be tested independently of Roundcube.
 Simply point your browser to: "/plugins/caldavzap/caldavzap_0.13.2/index.php".<br>
 (2) Caldavzap is an HTML5 Javascript client.
-After making any changes, make sure you:<br>
+After making any changes, make sure you:<pre>
     - Run the "cache_update.sh" script in the "/plugins/caldavzap/caldavzap_0.13.2/" folder<br>
     - Clear your browser cache<br>
-    - Close and restart the browser<br>
+    - Close and restart the browser</pre>
 (3) Use Google Chrome's Developer Tools to identify problems with webserver content headers.